-- The four secondary Year-Round Alternative Centres have been renamed to better reflect program delivery.
-These schools continue to provide a quadmester structure for students who benefit from taking two courses intensively throughout the quadmester. - A review of Secondary Alternative Schools is expected to begin in Fall 2023. - Will include an environmental scan of the Secondary Alternative Schools, including demographics and history, and - An analysis of the strengths, weaknesses, opportunities and threats faced by students, staff and communities connected to Secondary Alternative Schools.
+- A review of Secondary Alternative Schools began in the Fall of 2023. - Included an environmental scan of the Secondary Alternative Schools, including demographics and history, and - An analysis of the strengths, weaknesses, opportunities, and threats faced by students, staff and communities connected to Secondary Alternative Schools.